 On December 27, a new bill was signed into law with a second stimulus package.
 This included opening up a second PPP loan for businesses that have already used up their first PPP loan—if they meet certain criteria.

-Can I get two different PPP loans?
+Can I get a second PPP loan?

-The lender processes your completed application, which contains your tax ID (EIN or SSN)
+- The lender processes your completed application, which contains your tax ID (EIN or SSN).

-The lender submits your application to the SBA through a system called E-Tran
+- The lender submits your application to the SBA through a system called E-Tran.

-If everything is in order, the SBA reserves your funds and assigns an approval number called a PLP (preferred lending partner number).
+- If everything is in order, the SBA reserves your funds and assigns an approval number called a PLP (preferred lending partner) number.

-The PLP is associated with your Tax ID and no further PLPs can be issued.
+- The PLP is associated with your Tax ID and no further PLPs can be issued.

-The lender is able to send you closing documents and use the PLP to complete the loan process
+- The lender is able to send you closing documents and use the PLP to complete the loan process.

 Any lender that attempts to submit a new application for a tax ID that already has a PLP assigned to it will receive an automatic rejection from the E-Tran system.
 There is no risk of being flagged for fraud for applying more than once.

-Here’s what action you should take, depending on where you are in the process.
+When applications open for PPP round two, here’s what action you should take, depending on where you are in the process.

 I applied to my bank and haven’t heard back.

 We recommend you begin an application with a second lender in order to increase your chance of receiving PPP funding.
 Consider a community bank or credit union in your city, as a portion of the new funding is reserved for those smaller lenders only.
-Online lenders such as PayPal, Fundera, Kabbage, BlueVine, and Lendio are also options.
+Online lenders such as Fundera, Kabbage, BlueVine, and Lendio are also options.